Mary Celine Payyappilly

 Mary Celine Payyappilly was a Syrian Catholic (Syro-Malabar) nun from the Indian state of Kerala.
 She was declared as Servant of God by Mar George Cardinal Alencherry, Major Archbishop of the Syro-Malabar Catholic Church on 9 April 2018.

 Family

 Mary Celine Payyappilly was born as Annakkutty Payyappilly on 10 December 1906 at Mallusserry to Payyappilly Ousep and Kochumariam.
 Payyappilly is an ancient Nasrani family in India believed to be baptized by Thomas the Apostle in Kottakkavu, North Paravur in the first century.
 The word Payyappilly, translated as "beautiful building" or "beautiful house", is derived from the Syriac ܦܐܝܐ Payya "beautiful, radiant" and the Malayalam word പിള്ളി Pilly, a variant of പള്ളി Pally, "church, building".
 Her forefather Vareed Payyappilly migrated from Paravur to Mallusserry and settled at Thattaduparambu.
 Hence her family is also known as Thattad Payyappilly.
-Mary Celine Payyappilly is the second Servant of God from Payyappilly family; the first being Mar Varghese Payyappilly, whose forefather Cheria Payyappilly migrated from Paravur to Perumanoor and founded the Palakkappilly branch of Payyappilly family.
+Mary Celine Payyappilly is the second Servant of God from Payyappilly family; the first being Mar Varghese Payyappilly, whose forefather Payyappilly Cheria Mappila migrated from Paravur to Perumanoor and founded the Palakkappilly branch of Payyappilly family.